 Shane Weeks, born February 16, 1990, is a proud member of the Shinnecock Nation.
 His upbringing on the Shinnecock Reservation has encouraged him to take on the responsibility of making our world better for future generations.
 Shane grew up understanding the importance of his culture and his connection to the natural world.
 His father taught him to hunt and fish at just 7 years old and he carries that tradition on today.
 Since the age of 1, Shane has continuously represented his culture through traditional dance at his tribe's pow wow and others.
 He occupies many capacities sitting as a member of several boards and committees.
-Shane is a founding member of the Southampton Town Arts and Culture Committee, the Watermill Center Community Fellowship, the Slow Food East End Board, the Graves Protection Warrior Society, and several more.
+Shane is a founding member of the Southampton Town Arts and Culture Committee, the Watermill Center Community Fellowship, , the Graves Protection Warrior Society, a former member the Slow Food East End Board and several more.
+In 2023 Shane was awarded the Presidential Lifetime Volunteer Award by HRM Queen Angique Monet of the Eti-Oni Lands of Nigeria and founder of the New Generation In Action organization.
 He actively hosts presentations, workshops and curates various events.
 As an artist, culture bearer, and unofficial ambassador, Shane is committed to his effort to bridge the gap between his community and the rest of the world.

 Throughout his early childhood, Shane traveled to various pow wows along the east coast with his friends and family setting up a vendors booth to make and sell Native American cuisine.
 Other then watching traditional and contemporary dances, pow wows are also widely known publicly for Native American hand-made crafts, jewelry and regalia (traditional outfit).
 For Native Americans, pow wows are about family and traditions.
 They also offer an opportunity to make a living while enhancing unification, knowledge, and the growth of Native American youth.
 The word pow wow comes from a word in the Shinnecock dialect, "pau wau" meaning the leader of ceremonies.